Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Operator Taxonomy

-where $\forall\, 1\le i\ne j\le k$, $C_i\cap C_j=\emptyset$ and $\bigcup_{i=1}^{k} C_i = E_g(R)$. \end{definition} Row-wise clustering enables semantic grouping of records, such as the \texttt{sem\_cluster\_by} operator in LOTUS-TAG.
+Row-wise clustering enables semantic grouping of records, such as the \texttt{sem\_cluster\_by} operator in LOTUS-TAG.
 For example, it can cluster the enterprises in Table (b) into technology (Microsoft, Google) and retail (Reckitt, P\&G).
 Column-wise clustering segments wide tables into sub-tables, \eg, grouping columns in Table (a) into basic information (Name, Gender) and job information (Company Name).
 Table-wise clustering organizes tables into schema hierarchies, such as grouping all personnel-related tables.

-We consider two implementation strategies: (1) \texttt{LLM-ALL}, which performs clustering in a single prompt with full visibility of all elements in $E_g(R)$~\cite{lotus}; (2) and \texttt{LLM-ONE}, which iteratively assigns each element in $E_g(R)$ to an existing cluster or creates a new one.
+We consider two implementations: (1) \texttt{LLM-ALL}, which performs clustering in a single prompt with full visibility of all elements in $E_g(R)$~\cite{lotus}; and (2) \texttt{LLM-ONE}, which iteratively assigns each element in $E_g(R)$ to an existing cluster or creates a new one. \begin{new} Given $n$ elements to cluster, \texttt{LLM-ALL} needs $\mathcal{O}(1)$ LLM calls, whereas \texttt{LLM-ONE} needs $\mathcal{O}(n)$ LLM calls. \end{new}